-- It will be critical that workers participating in the community of practice are compensated for their time and participation and that meetings occur within regular work hours to support participation. - There may be models of communities of practice currently in place in the province that could be leveraged or learned from, such as the model through Bow Valley College.
-Learnings from work previously conducted by ADWA to trial a community of practice could also help to inform the development of this work. - The implementation of this may be most successful after some of the more time sensitive efforts to stabilize the workforce (e.g., increasing and stabilizing wages through recommendation B6) have taken place. - Moderation will be required to mitigate risk of workers sharing undesirable practices or ideas.
-For example, a practice instructor or other neutral moderator knowledgeable in practice disability studies could be included. - There is opportunity to leverage knowledge from other sectors to take a more multi-disciplinary approach (e.g., including other professionals such as Occupational Therapists).
+- It will be critical that workers participating in both the design of the community of practice and the community of practice itself are compensated for their time and participation and that meetings occur within regular work hours to support participation. - There may be models of communities of practice currently in place in the province that could be leveraged or learned from, such as the model through Bow Valley College.
+Learnings from work previously conducted by ADWA to trial a community of practice could also help to inform the development of this work. - The implementation of this may be most successful after some of the more time-sensitive efforts to stabilize the workforce (e.g., increasing and stabilizing wages through recommendation B6) have taken place. - It will be important that the community of practice is based in clear best practice.
+Moderation will be required to mitigate risk of workers sharing undesirable practices or ideas.
+For example, a practice instructor or other neutral moderator knowledgeable in practice disability studies could be included. - There is opportunity to leverage knowledge from other sectors to take a more multi-disciplinary approach (e.g., including other professionals such as Occupational Therapists). - There is potential to tie co-design activities into a ACDS Conference.